MKishalay/kishalaymajumder.online/README.md

 The homepage uses a self-hosted, muted, looping video as a full-screen background, with a dark overlay layered on top for text readability.

-- Place your video file at `assets/background.mp4` (or update the `<source>` path in `index.html` if you use a different name).
+- Video file lives at `assets/background.mp4`, compressed with HandBrake (~6 MB) for fast load on mobile.
 - The loop transition is baked into the video file itself (fade in/out at each end), so the loop plays back smoothly with no extra JavaScript.
 - The overlay darkness is controlled in `css/style.css` under `.bg-overlay`.
-- `assets/poster.jpg` is shown while the video loads.
-It's currently a **generated placeholder starfield**, not an actual frame from your video — replace it with a real frame for a seamless transition once the video starts playing.
-To extract one with `ffmpeg`:
+- `assets/poster.jpg` is shown while the video loads, avoiding a flash of black on first paint.
+To regenerate it from the video itself:
   ```bash
   ffmpeg -i assets/background.mp4 -ss 00:00:01 -vframes 1 assets/poster.jpg
   ```

+## 404 page

+`404.html` at the repo root reuses the same background video and styling as the homepage.
+GitHub Pages serves it automatically for any missing path.
+All asset paths in this file are root-relative (e.g. `/css/style.css`) — this is required, since GitHub Pages resolves relative paths against the requested URL, not the file's actual location, which breaks styling if the 404 is triggered from a nested path.

+## SEO

+`robots.txt` and `sitemap.xml` live at the repo root and must stay there — crawlers expect them at `/robots.txt` and `/sitemap.xml`.

+## Custom domain

+`CNAME` at the repo root points GitHub Pages to `kishalaymajumder.online`.
+Must stay committed — deleting it resets the site to the default `*.github.io` URL.

 ## Social preview

 `og-image.png` is shown when the link is shared on platforms like LinkedIn, WhatsApp, or Twitter/X (controlled via the Open Graph / Twitter Card meta tags in `index.html`).
-It's a generated placeholder — regenerate or replace it with your own design if you want a different look.

 ## Resume

-Add your resume as `assets/resume.pdf` — the "Resume" link in the page already points there.
+`assets/resume.pdf` is linked via the "Resume" button — styled as a bordered pill, right-aligned in the same row as the social links, distinct from them at a glance.

 ## Usage